Koho Vs Tangerine

 Koho Vs Tangerine Canada

-Tangerine offers a wide range of financial products, including savings, checking, mortgages, loans and cashback credit cards.
+Tangerine offers various financial products, including savings, checking, mortgages, loans and cashback credit cards.
 While the banks’ original products included personal savings accounts, they have since expanded to offer customers a range of products, including credit, savings, checking and banking.
 As the name suggests, this online bank easily handles commission-free checking accounts, high-interest savings accounts, and all the everyday financial products you know from traditional banks, including credit cards, mortgages, loans, and investment options.

 Its Savings Account Plus is a high-interest savings account that offers low fees and high-interest rates compared to some of its competitors, making it an excellent alternative to the Big 5 bank account.
 You can also check out the EQ Banks Savings Plus (1.25%) account for a slightly higher rate.
-Features Tangerine EQ Banks Simplii Manulife Motusbank Checking Account Yes Yes Yes Savings Account Yes (5 Types) Yes (Savings Account/Mixed Checking) Yes Yes Yes Student/Youth Account No No No No No Monthly Fee $ 0 $ 0 $ 0 $ A high-interest savings account is $10 a month.
+Features Tangerine EQ Banks Simplii Manulife Motusbank Checking Account Yes Yes Yes Savings Account Yes (5 Types) Yes (Savings Account/Mixed Checking) Yes Yes Yes Student/Youth Account No Monthly Fee $0 A high-interest savings account is $10 a month.
 Still, if you save at least $100, you don’t have to pay this fee.
 Simplii Financial Tangerine Monthly Fees $0 0 Transaction Limits Unlimited Unlimited Interac Wire Transfers Free ATM Cash Withdrawals Free at CIBC ATMs Free at ATMs $4, 97 + 19% traffic.

 Like KOHO, Tangerine offers free and unlimited wire transfers and Interac bill payments.
 In addition, KOHO and Tangerine are known for their high-interest savings accounts and other financial products that help Canadians save on bank fees.
 The main benefits of KOHO and Tangerine are savings on bank fees, high savings rates and referral bonuses.